yangyi0818/WDASNet/index.md

 Authors: Yi Yang, Hangting Chen, Pengyuan Zhang
 Key Laboratory of Speech Acoustics and Content Understanding, Institute of Acoustics, Chinese Academy of Sciences, Beijing, China

 We propose a Weighted-Direction-Aware speech Separation network (WDASnet) to achieve a DOA-assisted speech separation on sparsely overlapped mixtures in a multi-people meeting environment.
 First, based on the Convolutional Recurrent Neural Network (CRNN) DOA-estimation model, we provide a variant system by leveraging a weighted-pooling block which reduces the influence of silent and interference speaker frames.
 Second, we achieve an end-to-end utterance-wise DOA-estimation.
-No prior VAD, pre- or post-processing is needed.
+Prior VAD, pre- or post-processing is not needed.
 Third, we take a deep look of our system into multi-people meeting environment.
 Fourth, we analyze the advantages and limitations of this model.

 ### Demos